Dances of Universal Peace

-With Zen Master Bon Hae (Judy Roitman). $40, contact us if you need the fee reduced or waived.
-If you are sitting in-person, be sure to bring your lunch.
-In-person registration is available here.
-Zoom registration is available here.
-Registration closes December 5 at noon.
+With Zen Master Bon Hae (Judy Roitman). $120, contact us if you need the fee reduced or waived.
 Hybrid.
+In-person registration is here.
+Zoom registration is here.
+Registration closes February 5 at noon.

 Our retreat are fairly intensive, designed for people with some meditation experience.
 If you are interested but not sure you are ready for a retreat, contact us and we’ll figure it out.